haruki-nikaidou/b-blog/src/content/blog/light-novel-review-site.md

 - **JSON** for metadata
 - **Vercel** for hosting

 Total complexity: Low.

-Total value: High—for me and my friends who want recommendations.
+Total value: High, for me and my friends who want recommendations.

 No analytics.
 No tracking.
 No SEO games.
 Just honest reviews of light novels, searchable in Japanese, hosted statically, built in an afternoon.